pranayrk/quantum_computing/notes/single_qubits/qubits.md

 ## Qubits

-A qubit is the basic unit of information in the quantum computing framework.
+A qubit (quantum bit) is the basic unit of information in any quantum computing framework.
+It is based on a quantum-mechanical system.
-It is the counterpart to the bit (binary digit) in classical computing.
+It is the counterpart to the bit (binary digit) in classical computing which takes on two values, usually referred to as $0$ and $1$.
 Unlike bits which take on only two values, quantum bits take on a continuum of values.

-Formally,
-> A **qubit** is any quantum mechanical system that can be modeled by a two-dimensional complex vector space, known as the **state space**.
-> The **state** of the qubit is any vector in that vector space.

-The dimensions of the state space are, intuitively, the system’s *“independent degrees of freedom"*.

-More precisely,
-`Alternatively, from Kaye's book`
-> The state of a qubit is described by a unit vector in a complex Hilbert space $\mathcal{H}$.

-On a real quantum computer, the underlying quantum mechanical system could be be based on photon polarization, electron spin, or an atom's ground state and excited state, or even defect centers in diamonds.
-The specific implementation of the system is of little concern as they all will follow the same rules.
-So it is enough to work with an abstracted idea of a qubit.
+On a real-life quantum computer, the underlying quantum mechanical system could be be implemented using a multitude of phenomena.A qubit could be implemented by photon polarization, electron spin, an atom's ground/excited state, or even defect centers in diamonds.
+The specific implementation of the system is of little concern as long as they all follow the same rules, which we will abstract out.

+> A **qubit** is any quantum mechanical system that can be modeled by a two-dimensional complex Hilbert space $\mathcal{H}$ (known as the **state space**) and follows the below postulates:
+> * Postulate of Superposition
+> * Measurement (Born's Rule) Postulate
+> * Entanglement Postulate
+>
+> The **state** of the qubit is any unit vector in that vector space.

 We will consider only unit vectors as valid states (because then the amplitudes have a more direct relation to the measurement probabilities and because keeping track of the normalization factor provides a check that helps avoid errors.)

-Consider the two-dimensional complex vector space $V$ that forms the qubit.
+Consider the two-dimensional complex vector space $\mathcal{H}$ that models the qubit.
-The standard basis of this vector space $V$ are normally denoted as
+The standard basis (often referred to as the 'computational basis' of this vector space $\mathcal{H}$ are normally denoted as
 $\ket{0} = \begin{bmatrix} 0 \\ 1 \end{bmatrix}$ and $\ket{1} = \begin{bmatrix} 1 \\ 0 \end{bmatrix}$

-While included as a definition of a qubit above, let us state the following as a postulate that we expect all physical realizations of a qubit to follow:
 > **Postulate of Superposition**
 > With respect to the basis $\{ \ket{0}, \ket{1} \}$, the state of the qubit can be described as $\ket{v} = a \ket{0} + b \ket{1} = \begin{bmatrix} 0 \\ a \end{bmatrix} + \begin{bmatrix} b \\ 0 \end{bmatrix} = \begin{bmatrix} b \\ a \end{bmatrix}$ where $a,b \in \mathbb{C}$ and $a^2 + b^2 = 1$.
 > When $a$ and $b$ are both non-zero, $\ket{v}$ is said to be a superposition of $\ket{0}$ and $\ket{1}$